maximousblk/ghlog/README.md

 - `[start_tag]` - where to start counting changes.
 Defaults to last tag or first commit.
 - `[end_tag]` - where to stop counting changes.
 Defaults to the last commit.
 - `[options]`:
-  - template - location of the release notes template (default: undefined)
+  - `-t, --template` - location of the release notes template (default: undefined)
-  - output - location where to output generated release notes (default: undefined)
+  - `-o, --output` - location where to output generated release notes (default: undefined)
-  - version - version to use in release notes (default: "UNRELEASED")
+  - `-v, --version` - version to use in release notes (default: "UNRELEASED")
-  - branch - name of the default branch of the repo (default: "master")
+  - `-b, --branch` - name of the default branch of the repo (default: "master")
-  - markdown - use CommonMark spec instead of GitHub Flavoured Markdown
+  - `-m, --markdown` - use CommonMark spec instead of GitHub Flavoured Markdown
-  - auth - GitHub access token.
+  - `--auth` - GitHub access token.
 Use this to avoid API rate limits and access private repositories

 You can also use the `GITHUB_TOKEN` environment variable to use the GitHub access token.

 ### Templates

-prlog uses markdown files for templates.
+prlog can use any plaintext file for templates.
 Just use appropriate tags where you need them.
-If you don't define a template, prlog will output only a markdown list of pull requests.
+If you don't define a template, prlog cli will output only a markdown list of pull requests.

 Officially supported tags:

-- `{{ VERSION }}` - version of next release
+- `{{ VERSION }}` - release version
 - `{{ CHANGELOG }}` - list of merged pull requests

 Example :